ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_01_slides.md

 --

-* A special case of software libraries
+* A special case of software library
 * Abstractions of code wrapped in a well-defined Application Programming Interface (API)
 * Contain some key distinguishing features